 - 1. STOP!
-Read the safety information above on this label. - 2.
-Set the thermostat to lowest setting. - 3.
-Turn off all electric power to the appliance. - 4.
-This appliance is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand.

-- 5. Remove control access panel. - 6.
-Push in gas control lever slightly and move to "OFF" position.
+Read the sefety information above on this label. - 2.
+Set the thermostet to lowest setting. - Turn off all electric power to the appliance. - This appliance is equipped with an ignition device which automatically lights the burner.
+Do NOT try to light the burner by hand. - 5.
+Ramove control access panel. - 6.
+Push in gas control knob slightly and turn clockwise to "OFF".

-NOTE: Knob cannot be moved to "OFF" unless lever is pushed in slightly.
+NOTE: Knob cannot be turned to "OFF unless knob is pushed in slightly.
 Do not force.

-- 7. Wait five (5) minutes to clear out any gas.
+- 7. Walt five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above on this label.
-If you don't smell gas, go to the next step. - 8.
-Move gas control lever to "ON" position. - 9: Replace control access panel. - Turn on all electric power to the appliance. - 11.
-Set thermostat to desired setting. - 12.
-If the appliance will not operate, follow the instructions "To Turn Off Gas To Appliance" and call your service technician or gas supplier.
+If you don't smell gas, go to the next step. - Turn gas control knob counterclockwise to "ON". - 9.
+Replace control access panel. - 10.
+Turn on all electric power to the appliance. - 11.
+Set thermostat to desired setting. - If the appliance will not operate, follow the instructions To Turn Off Gas To Appliance" and call your service technician or gas supplier.